ncase/anxiety/scenes/act2.md

 b: I'm trying my best to be your guard-dog, but you keep seeing me as some Big Bad Wolf!

-b: So I try even *harder* to alert you to danger.
+b: So I try even *harder* to alert you to danger!
 More danger!
 Louder danger!

-b: But no matter how hard I try to protect you, you *still* think of me as your enemy!
+b: But no matter how hard I try to protect you, you *still* think I'm your enemy!

+b: What am I doing wrong?!

-b: I *know* I suck at my job!
+b: I *know* I suck at my job.
 But I'm *trying*, human!

 b: ...I'm trying.